Priti Patel tells Rishi Sunak: ‘Pause drive to net zero, the public are not ready’

 Dame Priti told GB News: “We need to pause all this activity.
 2030 is not that far away, in a click of fingers 2050 will be upon us.
 The public are not ready for this.

-“And importantly, we cannot just have the state, the Government, central government just sort of saying across, again, institutions, local councils, county councils, these are the targets that you have to meet when we don’t have the technology.
+“And importantly, we cannot just have the state, the government, central government just sort of saying across, again, institutions, local councils, county councils, these are the targets that you have to meet when we don’t have the technology.

 “We’re not ready.
 Now, if we want a sensible conversation about climate and the impact of climate change, recognising there are problems is one thing, absolutely.